imbaky/Asl-to-Speech/README.md

 # Asl-to-Speech

 Asl-to-Speech is a wearable technology that translates American Sign Language (ASL) into speech.
 The goal of this project is to help people to facilitate communication using sign language.
+This project is able to translate numbers from 1 to 5.
+The code offers flexibility to add more numbers and letters if the user wishes to.

 ## How it works

 The [Leap Motion Controller](https://www.leapmotion.com/) uses infrared cameras to track the movement of your hands and fingers.
+In this project, hand gestures are picked up by the Leap Motion and are translated into text.
+The text is then translated into speech by Nuance's speech platform.

-This project uses Nuance's Text-to-Speech (tts) API to translate the motion into speech.
+This project also has the option to use the [Myo gesture control armband](https://myo.com) to translate arm gestures into speech.

 ## Demo